 Over time, systems and technologies have grown to be too expensive to maintain and too slow to adapt to the changing needs of many financial institutions.
 Fortunately, advancements in technology provide more options.

 The days of deciding between standardized, large-scale, cost-effective platforms and highly customized but costly solutions are gone.
-With technology advancements, financial institutions can choose both standardization and customization.
+With technology advancements, financial institutions can have both standardization and customization.
 Capabilities such as nonlinear scaling, cost-effective configuration, microservices and cloud computing provide the means and agility to deliver customized – and affordable – solutions.

 The Road to Long-Term Value

 The strategic path forward may be longer and it won't always be easy.
-But by taking an enterprise view of payments, financial institutions like yours will be better positioned to manage competing priorities and uncover new revenue-generating solutions.
+By taking an enterprise view of payments, financial institutions like yours will be better positioned to manage competing priorities and uncover new revenue-generating solutions.
 The key is to stay focused on delivering the payments experience consumers want by harnessing technology investments that add value over the long term.

 Stop by booth D16 at SIBOS to learn more about payments modernization or set up a meeting in advance through our landing page.